How I Loaded 100K+ Dynamics 365 Contacts Without Crashing the Browser

 @Microsoft.Dynamics.CRM.lookuplogicalnameThe logical name of the related entitycontact

-💡 Developer Tip: For Option Set fields, always read both the raw value (industrycode) and the formatted label (@OData.Community.Display.V1.FormattedValue).
-The raw integer is used for comparisons in your logic.
-The label is used when displaying text to the user.
+Developer Tip For Option Set fields, always read both the raw integer value (industrycode) and the formatted label (@OData.Community.Display.V1.FormattedValue).
+Use the raw integer for comparisons in your logic and the label when displaying text to the user.

 3